-CNY Acupuncturist, Laura Martin Reed, L.Ac. is pleased to provide Central New York residents with quality Traditional Chinese Medicine (TCM).
-Acupuncture, Tui-Na Bodywork, Cupping, E-Stim, Moxabustion, TCM (Eastern) nutrition and food energetics, are among the modalities available to assist in treating chronic and acute conditions of both physical and emotional natures.
+CNY Acupuncturist, Laura K. Rose, L.Ac. is pleased to provide Central New York residents with quality Traditional Chinese Medicine (TCM).
+Acupuncture, Tui-Na Bodywork, Cupping, E-Stim, Laser, Battlefield, Moxabustion, TCM (Eastern) nutrition and food energetics, are among the modalities available to assist in treating chronic and acute conditions of both physical and emotional natures.

-Ms. Martin Reed strives to promote wellness through Traditional Chinese Medicine and preventative health maintenance and patient education.
+Ms. Rose strives to promote wellness through Traditional Chinese Medicine and preventative health maintenance and patient education.
 She welcomes any general inquiries.
 Please feel free to call with questions about this time-tested medical modality.

 She received the Diplomate of Acupuncture status from the NCCAOM, the National Certification Commission for Acupuncture and Oriental Medicine.

 Ms. Martin Reed Rose served Auburn and Cayuga County medically for over a decade in Emergency Medical Services.
 She received her Paramedic training graduating with the coveted Top Gun Award from SUNY Upstate's Paramedic Program.

 CNY Acupuncture treats the body, mind, and spirit as a whole.
 Traditional Chinese Medicine (TCM) is over 3,000 years old and uses a variety of approaches and techniques to keep a person healthy and treat disease when it occurs.
 A fundamental belief is that your thoughts can impact how you feel physically and illness or trauma can likewise have an impact on your emotional state.
 The body and mind are inseparably linked and cannot be compartmentalized when it comes to your general health and the healing process.